Casino Cruises in Florida

 Las Vegas Cruise Lines

-The newest player in the Florida casino cruise market was Las Vegas Cruise Lines and they had hoped to start operations in April 2008 with their ship, the 300 foot Liquid Vegas but first sailings from Port Canaveral were delayed.
+The newest player in the Florida casino cruise market was Las Vegas Cruise Lines.
+They had hoped to start operations in April 2008 with their ship, the 300-foot Liquid Vegas, but the first sailings from Port Canaveral were delayed.

 When operations did commence, Las Vegas Cruise Lines offered Craps, Blackjack, Three Card Poker, Roulette, Let-It-Ride, Mini Baccarat, Texas Hold’em and over 500 slot machines.

-The ship held around 900 passengers and had four cocktail lounges, live entertainment, a dance lounge with DJ, hot and cold buffets and gift shops.
+The ship held around 900 passengers and had four cocktail lounges, live entertainment, a dance lounge with a DJ, hot and cold buffets, and gift shops.

-In early 2009, Las Vegas Cruise Lines filed for Chapter 11 bankruptcy protection and in May 2009 they ceased operations.
+In early 2009, Las Vegas Cruise Lines filed for Chapter 11 bankruptcy protection and ceased operations in May 2009.

 Palm Beach Casino Line

-Other entertainment including a live review show, a lounge, dining room, bar and grill, sports bar, swimming pool, sun deck, cabins and a massage therapy room.
+Other entertainment includes a live review show, a lounge, dining room, bar and grill, sports bar, swimming pool, sun deck, cabins, and a massage therapy room.

-In 2005 a second ship, the larger 1,200 passenger Big Easy Casino joined the cruises with over 550 slot machines, and a similar range of table games.
-The ship even included a full service restaurant and four themed bars.
+In 2005, a second ship, the larger 1,200-passenger Big Easy Casino, joined the cruises.
+It had over 550 slot machines and a similar range of table games.
+The ship even included a full-service restaurant and four themed bars.

-In 2009 they filed for Chapter 11 bankruptcy to allow them to continue trading whilst resolving their financial difficulties but they ceased operations in 2010.
+In 2009, they filed for Chapter 11 bankruptcy, which allowed them to continue trading while resolving their financial difficulties.
+However, they ceased operations in 2010.

 Port Richey Casino